-When you're asked what you are passionate about during a job interview, it's a good opportunity to share hobbies, enthusiasms, or whatever is important in your life.
-The hiring manager is looking to learn as much as possible about you, and what you can bring to the company in addition to the skills that qualify you for the job.
+When you're asked what you are passionate about during a job interview, it's an excellent opportunity to tell the interviewer about your hobbies, enthusiasms, or whatever is important in your life.
+The hiring manager is looking to learn as much as possible about you and what you can bring to the company, in addition to the skills that qualify you for the job.

 Examples of the Best Answers